dialohq/ocaml-grpc/examples/routeguide-tutorial.md

   Lwt_main.run forever
 ```

-To handle requests we use `h2-lwt-unix`an implementation of the HTTP/2 specification entirely in OCaml.
-What that means is we can swap in other h2 implementations like MirageOS to run in a Unikernel or Async to us JaneStreet's alternatve async implementation.
-Furthermore we can add TLS or SSL encryptiononto our HTTP/2 stack.
+To handle requests we use `h2-lwt-unix`, an implementation of the HTTP/2 specification entirely in OCaml.
+What that means is we can swap in other h2 implementations like MirageOS to run in a Unikernel or Async to use JaneStreet's alternatve async implementation.
+Furthermore we can add TLS or SSL encryptionon to our HTTP/2 stack.

 ## Creating the client